chulminy/CIVE497-CIVE700/task/task8/README.md

 **Announcement**: March 00, 2019
 **Due date**: March 00, 2019 (Wednesday) before 11:59 pm

+* Generate your own data !!! from existing models Add noises (such as gaussian noise)
+*

 The main goal of this task is to understand the fundamental of structure from motion through developing your own measurement tool.
 A draft of a code (`demo_code_v8_base.m`) is provided and you need to write your own codes in `YOUR CODE HERE` to complete your tool.
 11 Problems and relevant guidelines are included in the code.

 ## Submission of Your Work